thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

 ## Setup and Requirements

-If you don't have access to a running Thingsboard instance, use either [Live Demo](https://demo.thingsboard.io/signup) or [Installation Guide](/docs/user-guide/install/installation-options/) to fix this.
+If you don't have access to a running ThingsBoard instance, use either [Live Demo](https://demo.thingsboard.io/signup) or [Installation Guide](/docs/user-guide/install/installation-options/) to fix this.

 ## Demo account

-All Thingsboard installations are equipped with a demo account that simplifies the first user experience.
+All ThingsBoard installations are equipped with a demo account that simplifies the first user experience.
 This demo account contains several pre-provisioned devices, dashboards, rules, and plugins installed.
 Please note that you are free to delete this account in the production deployment.

-You can use Thingsboard device emulators to simulate real-life devices and play-around with server-side APIs, data visualization, and processing logic.
+You can use ThingsBoard device emulators to simulate real-life devices and play-around with server-side APIs, data visualization, and processing logic.

 We will use these emulators in advanced tutorials, however, the for the purpose of this guide, we will just use pre-provisioned tenant administrator account.